ppbrown/arm_stm32_blink/README.md

 your own ARM board, feel free to put up a PR, and I'll be happy to review and consider it for inclusion, giving you credit

+# To Do

+This isnt a fully clean implementation of pure ASM.
+For example, the programs dont handle reset properly.
+(And I dont currently understand why.
+They dont use stack memory or anything else)